-2.5 CMMN Complete Conformance
+2.6 CMMN Complete Conformance

 The implementation claiming conformance to the CMMN Complete Conformance SHALL comply with all of the requirements set forth in Clauses 5, 6, 7 and 8; and it should be conformant with the Visual Notation Conformance in 2.2.
 A tool claiming CMMN Complete Conformance MUST fully support and interpret the underlying metamodel in Clause 5.
 Conformant implementations MUST fully support the visual notation in Clause 6.
-Conformant implementations MUST fully support and life-cycle specified in Clause 7, and it MUST fully support and interpret the exclusion semantics and life-cycle specified in Clause 7, and it MUST fully support and interpret the exchange formats in Clause 8.
+Conformant implementations MUST fully support and interpret the execution semantics and life-cycle specified in Clause 7, and it MUST fully support and interpret the exchange formats in Clause 8.